How Much Is White Gold Worth?

 But if that’s the case, why is white gold sometimes priced higher than yellow gold in retail stores?
 Here are three reasons that explain this difference:

 - Cost of Materials and Production: White gold requires blending pure gold with more expensive white metals such as palladium or nickel.
-On top of that, most white gold jewelry comes plated with rhodium, which is a rare and costly metal.
+Additionally, most white gold jewelry is plated with rhodium, a rare and costly metal.

 - Modern Appeal and Market Trends: White gold is sleek and neutral-looking.
 These characteristics make it a perfect match for contemporary, minimalist styles.
 Its popularity in engagement rings and fine jewelry drives its high demand.